The Reuters Institute for the Study of Journalism at the University of Oxford has released the tenth annual Digital News Report.

 Danskernes brug af nyhedsmedier 2021 (in Danish)

-(The Danish report was published and added 15 Dec.)
+Roskilde University, Denmark (The Danish report was published and added 15 December)

 Important to note about the survey sample: Because this survey deals with news consumption, anyone indicating they had not consumed any news during the past month was filtered out (this category averaged around 3%).
 The report is based on an online survey, and as such the results will underrepresent the consumption habits of people who are not online (typically older, less affluent, and with limited formal education).
 In this sense, it is better to think of results as representative of online populations who use news at least once a month.
 In a country like Norway, this is almost everyone (98%).